isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

         <label for="sph1a">Can I read the newspapers on tablets and smartphones? </label>

  <div class="acc-body">
   <p>Yes, you can.
 Make sure your devices' operating systems are updated, e.g. Apple devices should be on iOS / iPadOS 13 and above.
 For users of Android devices, not all the browsers may work (e.g. Opera).
 Additionally, do note that some newspaper titles do not display as well on smartphones compared to tablets and desktop / laptop computers.
 If you encounter problems zooming into or turning pages of the ePaper, please contact <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and indicate "NLB inquiry" in the email subject.
-To help troubleshooting, please indicate your device brand, model and operating system.
+To help troubleshooting, please indicate your device brand, model, operating system and browser.
 </p></div><!--close acc-body-->
 </div><!--close div for qn -->